lamew128/WebStore/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command in both / and /functions folder.
-3. Create a firebase project.
+3. Create a firebase project and enable the Email/Password Sign-in method.
 4. Create a file called firebase.js in the src folder with the following code.
 ```
 //import firebase from "firebase";